raganwald/javascript-allonge-six/manuscript/markdown/Functions/recipes/title.md

 ### Disclaimer

 The recipes are written for practicality, and their implementation may introduce JavaScript features that haven't been discussed in the text to this point, such as methods and/or prototypes.
 The overall *use* of each recipe will fit within the spirit of the language discussed so far, even if the implementations may not.
+Consult the [Recipe Cheat Sheet](#cheatsheet) for details.